abdoali077/Villa/README.md

 The structure reflects a strict direction of dependency: Web → Application → Domain, supported by Infrastructure implementations.

-🧠 Real Domain Modeling (VERY IMPORTANT)
+- Real Domain Modeling (VERY IMPORTANT)
-🏠 Core Relationships
+- Core Relationships
 1. Villa ↔ VillaNumber (1 → Many)

-A Villa represents the property model (name, price, capacity, etc.)
+A Villa represents the property model (name, price, capacity, etc.).
-A VillaNumber represents a physical unit inside that villa Villa (Sea View Villa)
+A VillaNumber represents a physical unit inside that villa.

+Villa (Sea View Villa)
    ├── VillaNumber: 101
    ├── VillaNumber: 102
    ├── VillaNumber: 103
-💡 Why this design exists?
+- Why this design exists

-Because in real systems:

-A villa is NOT a single bookable unit — it can contain multiple rooms/units.
+In real-world hospitality systems, a villa is not always a single bookable unit.
+Instead, it may contain multiple physical units or rooms.

-So:

-Booking does NOT go directly to Villa
-It goes to VillaNumber
+Therefore:

+A Villa is a catalog-level entity
+A VillaNumber is the actual bookable inventory unit
-📅 2.
-VillaNumber ↔ Booking (Core Relationship)
+- 2. VillaNumber ↔ Booking (Core Relationship)

-A booking always targets:
+A Booking always targets a VillaNumber, not a Villa.

-Booking → VillaNumber (NOT Villa)
 Why?

-Because availability is calculated per unit:
+Because availability is calculated at the unit level.

+Example:

-Villa A has 5 units
+Villa A contains 5 VillaNumbers
-Only 2 might be free for a date range
+Only 2 units may be available for a given date range

-So booking depends on unit-level availability
+Therefore, booking logic must operate on:

+Booking → VillaNumber

+This ensures accurate inventory tracking and prevents overbooking.

-📊 3.
-Booking ↔ System Rules
+- 3. Booking as a State Machine

-A booking is not just a record — it is a state machine entity
+A Booking is not a simple record.
+It represents a state-driven business workflow.

-🔄 Booking State Management (Deep Explanation)
+- Booking State Management (Deep Explanation)
-🎯 Booking Lifecycle States
+- Booking Lifecycle States
 Pending → Approved → CheckIn → Completed
                     ↘ Cancelled
 🧩 State Meaning
-1. 🟡 Pending
+1. Pending
-Booking created
+Booking is created
-Payment NOT confirmed yet
+Payment has not been confirmed
-Slot is temporarily reserved
+The slot is temporarily reserved

-⚠️ Business rule: Cannot be treated as confirmed availability yet

-2. 🟢 Approved
-Payment succeeded (Stripe confirmed)
-Booking is officially confirmed

-At this stage, unit is considered reserved

-3. 🏨 CheckIn
-Guest physically arrived
-Admin marks check-in

 Business rule:

+Pending bookings do not represent final confirmed reservations
+2. Approved
+Payment has been successfully confirmed (Stripe) Booking becomes officially confirmed

+Business rule:

+VillaNumber is now considered reserved for the selected dates
+3. CheckIn
+Guest physically arrives
+Admin marks the check-in event

+Business rule:

-VillaNumber becomes "occupied"
+VillaNumber status becomes occupied for the duration of stay

-4. ✅ Completed
+4. Completed
-Stay finished
-System closes booking
+Guest finishes stay
+Booking lifecycle is closed

+Purpose:

-Used for analytics + revenue tracking
+Used for reporting, analytics, and revenue calculation

-5. ❌ Cancelled
+5. Cancelled
-Booking cancelled by admin or user
+Booking is cancelled by user or admin
-Payment may be refunded depending on policy
-⚠️ Important Rule

-State transitions are STRICT — not random updates.

-Example:
+May occur before or after payment depending on business rules
+- Important Rule: Strict State Transitions

+State changes are controlled and must follow a strict workflow.

+Valid flow example:

 Pending → Approved → CheckIn → Completed

-You cannot skip states.
+Invalid actions:

+Skipping states
+Directly moving from Pending → Completed
+Re-opening completed bookings

+This ensures data consistency and predictable business behavior.

-📊 Availability Calculation (Core Business Logic)
+- Availability Calculation (Core Business Logic)
-❓ How availability is calculated?
+- How availability is calculated?

-The system does NOT check Villa only.

-It checks:
+Availability is NOT computed at Villa level.

-VillaNumber availability per date range
+It is computed at the VillaNumber level per date range.

-🧠 Logic:
+- Core Rule

-A VillaNumber is AVAILABLE if:
+A VillaNumber is considered available if:

 No overlapping Booking exists where:
 Status ∈ (Approved, CheckIn)
-❗ Why Pending is tricky?
+- Why Pending is Special

-Pending bookings:
+Pending bookings introduce a temporary reservation state:

-may block temporary slots
+They may block availability temporarily
-but can expire if payment fails
+They can expire if payment is not completed
-🧩 Real Rule Summary:
-Status	Blocks Availability
-Pending	⚠️ temporarily
-Approved	✅ yes
-CheckIn	✅ yes
-Completed	❌ no
-Cancelled	❌ no
+They are not considered fully confirmed bookings

+- Key Insight
+The system is designed as a unit-level inventory booking engine, not a simple villa reservation system.

+-This allows:

+Accurate availability calculation
+Prevention of overbooking
+Real-world hospitality modeling
+Scalable booking logic for enterprise systems

 ## Design Decisions